Atypos.family

 1. "She doesn't look autistic"

-Why it hurts: because it suggests autism has only one face, and your child "passes" by not having it.
+Why it hurts: it suggests autism has only one face, and your child "passes" by not having it.
 It also invalidates the daily regulation effort nobody sees.

 Try instead: "Tell me what your day-to-day looks like?"